Back to Blog

 Triggers automatically after every transaction.
 Consistent — every customer gets asked.
 Scales with volume.
 Full tracking and analytics.
 Staff does nothing extra.

-The 4 Components of a Review Generation System
+What Are the 4 Components of a Review Generation System?

 1